Task 3. Contributions of CH to a sustainable future

 IRAQ - AFAK

 Preliminary negotiations in April 2022 led to define the location of the Visitors' Center of Afak, in Qadisiyah Governorate.
-Approval and full support by the local Qaimaqam (Deputy Governor), whom is also the owner of the terrain where the structure will be built, led to the definition of a provisional plan of the Center: after some negotiations, a plot near the public library in the city center of Afak has been selected, in order to achived a better integration with the surrounding area and a higher engagement with the public.
-The final planning and construction phases are foreseen for 2024.
+Approval and full support by the local Qaimaqam (Deputy Governor), whom is also the owner of the terrain where the structure will be built, led to the definition of a plan of the Center: after some negotiations, a plot near the public library in the city center of Afak has been selected, in order to achieved a better integration with the surrounding area and a higher engagement with the public.
+The construction is planned to be completed by 2025.

 3.c.
 Application for mobiles on Iraqi heritage